WhatsApp is refused right to intervene in Apple legal action on encryption ‘backdoors’

 Court permits Home Office NCND

-Although the existence of the order became public knowledge when it was leaked to the Wall Street Journal, the IPT found that the Home Office should be allowed to continue its policy of “neither confirming nor denying” (NCND) the existence of the order against Apple.
+Although the existence of the order became public knowledge when it was leaked to the Washington Post, the IPT found that the Home Office should be allowed to continue its policy of “neither confirming nor denying” (NCND) the existence of the order against Apple.

 Judges rejected arguments from Privacy International and Liberty that the court should hear legal arguments over whether the Home Office should be allowed to continue with its NCND policy, as this would delay hearing Apple’s case against the Home Office.

-The court will proceed based on “assumed facts” rather than “actual facts”, which will enable the hearing to be held in public without requiring the Home Office or Apple to disclose details of the order that could only be heard in a private court session.
+The court will proceed based on “assumed facts” rather than “actual facts”.
+This will enable the hearing to be held in public without requiring the Home Office or Apple to disclose details of the order, which could only be heard in a private court session.

 Caroline Wilson Palow, legal director and general counsel of Privacy International, said she welcomed the court’s decision to hear Apple’s case, and that of Privacy International and Liberty, in largely public hearings.